 Cook — a logistics expert who worked for IBM and Compaq — has yet to demonstrate his ability to invent new products with sufficient scale to drive Apple’s growth.

 For Apple to succeed in services, it must offer consumers a huge leap in value over what these rivals provide.
-To gain a meaningful share of the video streaming, Apple must demonstrate that it can create programming that is at least as compelling as hit shows like HBO’s Game of Thrones and its proposed payment, gaming, and news services must deliver much more benefit to consumers at a lower price than what rivals deliver.
+To gain a meaningful share of the video streaming market, Apple must demonstrate that it can create programming that is at least as compelling as hit shows like HBO’s Game of Thrones.
+Its proposed payment, gaming, and news services must deliver much more benefit to consumers at a lower price than what rivals deliver.

-Online video revenue hit an estimated $27.4 billion in 2018 and is expected to grow at a 5.3% average annual rate to $43.6 billion U.S. dollars in 2027, according to Statista.
+According to Statista, online video revenue hit an estimated $27.4 billion in 2018 and is expected to grow at a 5.3% average annual rate to $43.6 billion U.S. dollars in 2027.

-But Apple — which spent $1 billion on content partnerships — is competing against far better-established rivals.
-For example, Netflix has 139 million subscribers and is expected to spend $15 billion on new shows in 2019 while offering much more content than Apple plans to deliver, according to the Wall Street Journal.
+However, Apple — which spent $1 billion on content partnerships — is competing against far better-established rivals.
+For example, Netflix has 139 million subscribers.
+According to the Wall Street Journal, it is expected to pay $15 billion on new shows in 2019 while offering much more content than Apple plans to deliver.

-The Journal reported that Morgan Stanley forecasts Apple will generate more than $22 billion in sales by 2025 from a combined media package of video and music.
+The Journal reported that Morgan Stanley forecasts Apple will generate more than $22 billion in sales by 2025 from a combined video and music media package.
 But it’s unclear how the bank arrived at that estimate.

 Why would a customer pay more money for less content?
-For example, Amazon Prime members pay $119 a year in exchange for free video content and discounted music subscriptions, noted the Journal.
+For example, the Journal noted that Amazon Prime members pay $119 a year in exchange for free video content and discounted music subscriptions.

 Ever the cheerleader, Cook thinks Apple retains its edge.
 “Apple innovates like no other company on Earth, and we are not taking our foot off the gas,” he told investors in its January conference call.

-I am not sure what that means — but I think the underwhelming, over-priced services Cook announced are unlikely to reverse Apple’s revenue decline.
+I don’t know what that means, but I think the underwhelming, overpriced services Cook announced are unlikely to reverse Apple’s revenue decline.